BenMakesGames/RandomHelpers/README.md

 This can be useful when you want to randomly pull items from a list when an easy-to-use index is not available, for example in a `.Select` that contains conditionals.

-Here a simple example to demonstrate the principle (you probably wouldn't just use integers in this scenario):
+Here's a simple example to demonstrate the principle (you probably wouldn't just use integers in this scenario):

 ```c#
 var availableAttackPositions = Enumerable.Range(0, 50);